runderwoman/faaspot-cli/README.md

 ### Verbose Output

 The `-v/--verbose` flag is available for all commands.
 It sets the command verbosity level.
-At the moment, there are 3 verbosity levels:
+There are three verbosity levels:

 * Running a command without the verbose flag.
 (This is obviously the default).
 * Running a command with `-v` will show DEBUG log statements of fas events.